Raducanu & Murray lead British interest

 |Coverage: Daily radio commentaries on BBC Radio 5 Live Sports Extra/BBC Sport website and app, with selected live text commentaries and match reports on the website and app

-Emma Raducanu and Andy Murray will lead the British interest when an Australian Open still clouded by the Novak Djokovic controversy starts on Monday.
+Emma Raducanu and Andy Murray lead the British contingent on Tuesday when six players try to navigate tricky Australian Open first-round matches.

-Raducanu, 19, goes into the first Grand Slam of the 2022 season as the most recent women's major champion with everyone wondering how she will follow September's US Open win.
+Raducanu, 19, goes into the first Grand Slam since her US Open win and faces American Sloane Stephens on Margaret Court Arena at about 10:30 GMT.

-At the opposite end of the career scale is 34-year-old Murray.
-The five-time finalist is returning to Melbourne for the first time since an emotional news conference there in 2019, when he said he thought he would have to retire from the sport because of an impending hip operation.

-The pair are joined by five fellow Britons - Cameron Norrie, Dan Evans, Heather Watson, Harriet Dart and Liam Broady - in the singles draws.
+Raducanu and Murray are joined in action by Dan Evans, Heather Watson, Harriet Dart and Liam Broady.

-But the tournament has been overshadowed by the saga involving Djokovic, who won the men's title for a record ninth time last year.

-The 34-year-old Serb has been practising at Melbourne Park but faces deportation from Australia because of the row over his vaccine exemption, with his visa being revoked for a second time.
+Qualifier Dart will be the first to play when she faces 2020 French Open champion Iga Swiatek, the seventh seed from Poland, on Rod Laver Arena at about 02:00 GMT.

+Five-time finalist Murray, who was given a wildcard to play, returns to the John Cain Arena, where three years ago he feared he had played the final match of his career.

 How will Raducanu follow her US Open success?